react-native-community/directory/README.md

 }
 ```

-Please skip the `false` values and do not fill optional fields, unless it's required.
+Please skip the `false` values and do not fill optional fields, unless it's necessary.

 ### Field descriptions